RRFayad/next-course/README.md

 - We can add a loading.tsx page to be shown when it's loading (fetching data or something)
   - I don't have to call anything in my page, it will automatically look for a loading.tsx file

+* Obs.: Just to remember, when I want to force a Promise and await:
+  `await new Promise((r) => setTimeout(r, 2000));`

+#### Some tasks and tips

+- TO create a lot of files such as loading, not-found etc, it will becomes mnessy

+  - So, it's up to the dev, how many files he will implement, an when he is going to use pure jsx

+-